The Mjam Assistant —a customized selection view of your favorite restaurants in food delivery app

 - 60% of those customers place an order (vs 35% on normal listing page)

-Since the results were more positive for the users who actually used the feature we decided to take few more steps towards improving the Assistant experience:
+Since the results were more positive for the users who actually used the feature we decided to take a few more steps towards improving the Assistant experience:

 - Run user interviews to get more qualitative input